Sharp Restricted Isometry Property Bounds for Low-rank Matrix Recovery Problems with Corrupted Measurements: Proofs of Main Results

-The first step in the proofs of Theorem~\ref{thm:global} and Theorem~\ref{thm:global_strictsaddle} is to derive necessary conditions for a matrix $\hat X \in \RR^{n \times r}$ to be an approximate second-order critical point, which depend on the linear operator $\mathcal A$, the noise $w \in \RR^m$, the solution $\hat X$, and the parameter $\kappa$ characterizing how close $\hat X$ is to a true second-order critical point.
+The first step in the proofs is to derive necessary conditions for a matrix $\hat X \in \RR^{n \times r}$ to be an approximate second-order critical point, which depend on the linear operator $\mathcal A$, the noise $w \in \RR^m$, the solution $\hat X$, and the parameter $\kappa$ characterizing how close $\hat X$ is to a true second-order critical point.

 \begin{lemma} Given $\kappa \geq 0$, assume that $\hat X \in \RR^{n \times r}$ satisfies